nikhilpatelmd/icureview/src/pages/about.md

 I have no [financial conflicts of interest](https://openpaymentsdata.cms.gov/physician/5701805)from pharmaceutical or medical device companies.

-**Why not just read the actual article?**
-I encourage you to do so, but this is a summary of how I think about the trial.
-Either way, repetition of information is not necessarily a bad thing.

 **There's an error in your interpretation.**
 I encourage feedback on anything from the site.
 The contact form is the best way to send me a message.